lemonJAR/OS-Project/README.md

 - Then you can press the Run Simulation button to visualize the processes.

 **Description of each scheduling algorithm:**
-- FCFS (First-Come, First-Served) Processes are executed in the order they arrive, without preemption.
+- FCFS (First-Come, First-Served) / FIFO (First in, First Out) Processes are executed in the order they arrive, without preemption.

 - SJF (Shortest Job First) Executes the process with the shortest burst time first, non-preemptively.